 The University of Pittsburgh Sonny Rollins International Jazz Archive contains video and audio tapes of more than 30 years of the department's annual Jazz Seminar and Concert, including performances by such artists and guest lecturers as Kenny Clarke, Dizzy Gillespie, Sonny Rollins, and James Moody.
 The archive also includes original scores, musical instruments, letters, and artifacts related to the history of jazz.

 The main library on the Pittsburgh campus, Hillman Library holds a small collection of music literature, the department of Special Collections, the African American Collection, and the Stark Listening Center, among many other collections of particular interest to music students.
-The Stark Listening Center contains more than 35,000 sound recordings.
+The Stark Media Services center in Hillman Library contains more than 35,000 sound recordings.

 The Carnegie Library of Pittsburgh

 Located two blocks from the Music Building, the main library of the Carnegie Library of Pittsburgh has extensive holdings in music, including more than 30,000 sound recordings and over 100,000 books and scores.
 Visit Carnegie Library's Music Department for more information.